dapr/docs/howto/deploy-k8s-prod/README.md

 helm install dapr dapr/dapr --namespace dapr-system --set global.ha.enabled=true
 ```

-This command will run 3 replicas of each control plane pod with the exception of the Placement pod.
+This command will run 3 replicas of each control plane pod with the exception of the Placement pod in the dapr-system namespace.

 ## Upgrading Dapr with Helm

 Dapr supports zero downtime upgrades.
 The upgrade path includes the following steps:

 1. Upgrading a CLI version (optional but recommended)
-2. Updating the control plane
+2. Updating the Dapr control plane
-3. Updating the data plane (sidecars)
+3. Updating the data plane (Dapr sidecars)

 ### 1. Upgrading the CLI